bcgov/digital.gov.bc.ca/docs/StrapiContentManager/CoCoReadMe.md

 ### uid `required`

-This is used by the frontend to navigate to the coco when clicking on the card.
-The uid should be automatically generated based on the CoCo Name entered
+This is used by the frontend to navigate to the CoCo when clicking on the card.
+The uid should be automatically generated based on the CoCo Name entered.

 ### Team Name `required`

-Name of the team that created the CoCo
+Name of the team that created the CoCo.

 ## Fields displayed on the CoCo card (All fields bellow this point are displayed on the CoCo Page.

 ### Name `required`

-The name of the common component.
+The name of the CoCo.

 ### Description `required`